Sammy Garza

-Early years
+Early life

 Garza attended Harlingen High School.
 As a senior, he posted 85-of-160 completions (56 percent) for 1,650 yards, 17 touchdowns and 4 interceptions.
 He was a two-time All-district 32-5A selection.
 He led his teams to a 30-10 record during his career, but never had a chance to participate in the playoffs because only one team could qualify at the time.

 He was a two-time All-district selection in basketball.
 As a senior, he received All-district honors at baseball and was the district long jump champion.

 College career

 Garza accepted a football scholarship from UTEP.
 As a freshman, he was named the starter at quarterback until, suffering a dislocated right shoulder in the sixth game against the University of Hawaii.
 He registered 39-of-66 completions for 437 yards, 4 touchdowns and 6 interceptions.

 He regained the starter position at quarterback as a sophomore, passing for 899 yards, 4 touchdowns and 10 interceptions.
 As a sophomore, he compiled 1,654 yards, 6 touchdowns and 12 interceptions.
 As a senior, he had a record setting season, posting 258 completions, 62.9% completion percentage, 3,140 passing yards, 21 touchdowns and 19 interceptions.

 He finished his college career as one of the most prolific passers in school history, ranking first in completions (483) and completion percentage (59.1%).
 He ranked second in attempts (817), passing yards (6,130) and touchdown passes (35).